adjtomo/pysep/README.md

 waveform data.

 - Documentation can found on the GitHub Wiki Page: https://github.com/adjtomo/pysep/wiki
-- Found a bug, would like to see a new feature, or want to know how to use `PySEP` in your own work?
+- Found a bug, requesting a new feature, or wanting to know how to use`PySEP`?
 [Feel free to open a GitHub issue](https://github.com/adjtomo/pysep/issues).
 - As part of the [SCOPED toolkit](https://github.com/SeisSCOPED), `PySEP` has been [containerized](https://github.com/SeisSCOPED/pysep/pkgs/container/pysep) using Docker.